taktran/darkness/README.md

 # Darkness

->> It's dark in here.
+> It's dark in here.

 [http://taktran.github.io/darkness/](http://taktran.github.io/darkness/)

-A colloborative canvas, which tends to darkness when there is no activity.
+A collaborative canvas, which tends towards darkness when there is no activity or too much light.

+Built using [nodejs](http://nodejs.org/), with [arduino hardware](http://www.arduino.cc/) connected using [johnny five](https://github.com/rwldrn/johnny-five), and backend database connected using [firebase](https://www.firebase.com/).

-A server is also available, to adjust pen size and adjust pen opacity using an arduino.
+The backend server and arduino adjusts the pen size using a potentiometer, the pen opacity using a light sensor.

 Made for [pebblecode](http://pebblecode.com) art hack 2013.